ml4/example-sentinel-vault/README.md

 ## Troubleshooting

-If you get an error
+If you get an error like this:
 ```
 Error writing data to sys/policies/egp/hr_policy: Error making API request.